Skip to Main Content

 Franke GLI Capstone Project Funding

 The Franke GLI has a small budget to support expenses related to capstone projects.
-Interested teams must submit this form by December 10 for consideration.
+Teams must submit this form by December 9 to inform GLI that they do not need funding for the project or to submit a proposal with a justification and line-item budget.

 GLI Capstone Syllabi Templates